 The revolution of Robot Carving and 3D Printing

 3D printing and robot carving have become an essential and potentially transformative approach to the Prosthetics and Orthotics industry.
-3D printing and Robot Carvers have strongly contributed to improvements in Prosthetics and Orthotics by enabling custom-fit, lightweight devices to be manufactured quickly, precisely and at affordable prices.
+They have strongly contributed to improvements in the O&P industry by enabling custom-fit, lightweight devices to be manufactured quickly, precisely and at affordable prices.

 Carvers:

-Advances in technology within the prosthetic and orthotic field have allowed for the alteration of prosthetics and orthotics to fit each patient’s body and particular needs.
-Computer aided design and manufacturing allows robot carvers to create products that work as well for young soldier athletes as they do for older members of society.
+Advances in technology within the O&P field have allowed for the alteration of prosthetics and orthotics to fit each patient’s body and particular needs.
+Computer aided design allows robot carvers to create products that work as well for young soldier athletes as they do for older members of society.

-Patient care is always more effective if treatment can be tailored to a particular patient, especially if the treatment requires a device or instrument that fits the patient, like a prosthetic socket or a plate to hold bones together whilst healing.
+Patient care is always more effective if treatment can be tailored to a particular patient.
+This is especially true if the treatment requires a device that fits the patient, like a prosthetic socket.

 All Vorum carvers are fast, accurate, easy to operate, and built to last.
 They work as an integral part of the Vorum CAD/CAM solution for O&P. In minutes, a complex prosthetic or orthotic mold is ready for fabrication using Canfit.
 Final devices can then be milled directly on your Vorum carver.